drawpile/listserver/doc/api.md

 The `name` is the name that will be shown in the list selection dropdown.
 The `description` text is a longer description (few sentences at most) of the list.

+If the `read_only` field is present and its value is `true`, sessions from this list will be shown in the application's Join dialog, but sessions cannot be announced here.
+[Pubsrvproxy](https://github.com/drawpile/pubsrvproxy) can be used as a read-only list server.

 ### Session list